-Why Hire the Worldwide Jones Act, Offshore & Maritime Injury Lawyers at Schechter, McElwee, Shaffer and Harris?
+Why Hire the Worldwide Jones Act, Offshore & Maritime Lawyers at Schechter, McElwee, Shaffer and Harris?

-The Jones Act and maritime injury lawyers at Schechter, McElwee, Shaffer and Harris have spent more than five decades representing seamen, longshoremen and other maritime workers, and recovered millions of dollars for our clients.
+The Jones Act and maritime lawyers at Schechter, McElwee, Shaffer and Harris have spent more than five decades representing seamen, longshoremen and other maritime workers, and recovered millions of dollars for our clients.
 SMSH has always been a strong advocate for maritime personal injury victims and the families of those who are killed while working in service of a vessel.
 Our concern is for the safety of those involved and helping their families find out the whereabouts and conditions of their loved ones, as well as recovering the compensation they are entitled to for injuries, medical bills and other damages.

-Here are some of the reasons why thousands of injured maritime workers have chosen Schechter, McElwee, Shaffer and Harris to represent their interests:
+Here are some of the reasons why thousands of injured maritime workers have chosen Schechter, McElwee, Shaffer and Harris maritime attorneys to represent their interests:

 - We have recovered over $720 million dollars for those cases and others, including recovery of $17.5 million in the largest single injury Jones Act settlement ever paid by the United States government.

 - Each of our Jones Act attorneys and maritime injury lawyers has more than 25 years of experience, with total of more than 100 years of trial experience for the team.